 We find that one of the eigenvalues is less than one for all nonzero dose/withdrawal times.
-The curve in the $(T_d, T_w)$ -axis for which the second eigenvalue is equal to one is shown in Fig. 10.
+The curve in the (T_d, T_w) -axis for which the second eigenvalue is equal to one is shown in Figure 10.
 Above this curve the eigenvalue is less than one, while below this curve the eigenvalue is greater than one.
-We also show the value of the eigenvalue for fixed dose time and varying withdrawal times in Fig. 11.
+We also show the value of the eigenvalue for fixed dose time and varying withdrawal times in Figure 11.
 This curve agrees qualitatively with the simulations shown in Section 3.2.
-In particular, we see that for short withdrawal times, we have successful treatment.
-The rate that the populations decrease to zero has a unique minimum.
-For long withdrawal times the eigenvalue is greater than one, indicating an unsuccessful treatment.
-Both the withdrawal time which precludes successful treatment and the optimal withdrawal time are similar to those obtained in Section 3.2.
+In particular, we see that for short withdrawal times we have successful treatment.
+The rate at which the populations decrease to zero for varying T_w has a unique minimum.
+Both the longest successful withdrawal time and the optimal withdrawal time are similar to those obtained in Section 3.2.

-We also find that for withdrawal time larger than 9.3, there is no successful treatment.
-Although the results are shown only for $T_d = 0-5$ h, this conclusion is true for much larger (i.e. $T_d > 40$ h).
+We also find that for withdrawal time larger than approximately 9.3 there is no successful treatment.
+Although the results are shown only for T_d less than 5 hours, this conclusion is true for much larger values (i.e. $T_d > 40$ hours).
 The withdrawal time along with unbounded growth produces too many bacteria for the treatment to be effective.